 Of the women in Hite’s sample, 82% said that they could easily orgasm when masturbating.
 But only 30% of them said that they could orgasm regularly through intercourse alone (hands free).
-Hite suggested that the women who could orgasm through intercourse did so because they took conscious steps to obtain clitoral stimulation.
-But if this were so more heterosexual couples would be more aware of the role of the clitoris.
+Hite suggested that some of the women who had orgasms from intercourse did so because they took conscious steps to obtain clitoral stimulation.
+But if this were true, more heterosexuals would be aware of the role of the clitoris in female orgasm.

-Hite suggested that the ‘hands free’ approach worked for women who had found a suitable position for intercourse that maximised the clitoral stimulation.
+Hite also suggested that other women use a hands-free approach.
+They find a position for intercourse that maximises the clitoral stimulation they obtain from intercourse.
+But why would anyone engage in an act that only provides indirect stimulation?
 We can see from the male experience that men need direct and continuous stimulation of their sex organ.
-It doesn’t make any sense to suggest that women need less stimulation.
-Why would anyone engage in an act that only provides indirect stimulation?
-In any case the stimulation would never be sufficient or of the right kind to cause orgasm.
+It doesn’t make sense to suggest that women need less stimulation.
+Intercourse provides neither sufficient stimulation nor the right kind of stimulation to cause orgasm.

 The anatomical evidence for the clitoris as the female sex organ is overwhelming.
 By suggesting that women might stimulate the clitoris with a lover, researchers are encouraging women to say they do.
 There was no evidence previously that heterosexuals (of either sex) had any interest in the clitoris.
 Researchers did not appreciate the issue of arousal.
 If clitoral stimulation caused female orgasm with a lover, the clitoris would be accepted as the female sex organ.
 It would not be ignored as it currently is.

-Kinsey concluded that educated women were less responsive with a lover than other women.
+Kinsey found educated women were less responsive.
 But there is no logical connection between education and responsiveness.
-Educated women have the confidence and the economic autonomy to challenge male fantasies.
+Educated women have the confidence and the independence to challenge male fantasies.
 Some women are confident that they do not orgasm with a lover because they appreciate that orgasm must be a significant and identifiable phenomenon.

 Has orgasm regularly from intercourse 30%; Has orgasm rarely from intercourse 22%; Has orgasm during intercourse with the addition of simultaneous clitoral stimulation by hand 19%; Does not orgasm during intercourse 29% (Shere Hite 1976)